nudgebg/egvinsulin/README.md

 |Replace BG|61.38 seconds|
 |Loop|587.22 seconds*|

-\* Loop file sizes are very large which requires the use of `dask` that builds upon pandas and processes chunks of the data in parallel.
+\* Loop raw data files are very large which requires the use of `dask`. `dask` builds upon pandas and processes chunks of the data in parallel.
 However, the routine to save the data to csv - at the moment - still requires the whole dataframe to be loaded before storing it which might fail if your machine has insufficient memory.
 We will change this in the future.

 ## Troubleshooting